 “Mr Kropp was able to keep his company ahead of the game and meet these challenges head on, even sitting on the Association of European Airlines as Chairman a number of times,” he said.
 "In contrast, other national flag carriers including Alitalia and Iberia failed to recognise or respond rapidly to the new environmental realities.”

-But this is an “unusual example”, as most large companies do not dedicate time to the development of social and political practices.
+But this is an “unusual example”, as most large companies do not dedicate time to the development of nonmarket practices.
 These usually occur under the umbrella of legal, external or even public relations functions.

 “The BP oil spill disaster is an example where the CEO, who was quoted as saying “the environmental impact of this disaster is likely to have been very, very modest”, could have benefited from the targeted advice and experience of a chief external officer,” said Paroutis.